-Amplo's third season as head coach marked Marquette's first year of BIG EAST competition.
-The Golden Eagles, who played the No. 14 toughest schedule in 2014 according to Inside Lacrosse, picked up their first win against Amplo's alma mater Hofstra.
-Hofstra was ranked as high as No. 12/11 nationally this season.
+His second season as head coach marked Marquette's first year of BIG EAST competition, which resulted in conference coach of the year honors for Amplo.
+The Golden Eagles, who played the 14th-toughest schedule in 2014 according to Inside Lacrosse, picked up their first win against Hofstra, which was ranked as high as No. 11 nationally in 2014.
 Marquette posted a 4-2 conference record that included overtime wins over St. John's and Georgetown and finished second overall in the BIG EAST to earn MU's first ever postseason appearance.
-For his leadership, Amplo was named 2014 BIG EAST Coach of the Year.
-Marquette finished the regular season with a record of 6-9.

-Under Amplo's direction, four Marquette players garnered All-BIG EAST recognition in 2014, including redshirt sophomore B.J.
-Grill, who was the only defenseman unanimously selected to the First Team.
-Grill was joined on the First Team by attackman Tyler Melnyk, who also earned a USILA All-America Honorable Mention after scoring 36 goals and tallying 51 points in 2014.
+Under Amplo's direction, four Marquette players garnered All-BIG EAST recognition in 2014, including Grill, who was the only defenseman unanimously selected to the First Team.
+Grill was joined on the first team by attackman Tyler Melnyk, who also earned a USILA All-America Honorable Mention after scoring 36 goals and tallying 51 points.

 Amplo came to Marquette with 11 years of collegiate coaching experience, 10 of which came at his alma mater, Hofstra University.
 He served as associate head coach with the Pride for three years, and was the team's defensive coordinator.